What is acute pancreatitis?

 A stay in a hospital

-Fasting for a few days or up to several weeks (you get nutrition through an IV or tube)
+Fasting for a few days or up to several weeks (you get nutrition through a tube into your vein or through your nose and into your stomach or intestine)

 Medicine in your vein for pain and feeling sick